Webs of rational curves on real surfaces and a classification of real weak del Pezzo surfaces: Cremona invariant for weak del Pezzo surfaces

-We classify webs of minimal degree rational curves on surfaces and give a criterion for webs being hexagonal.
-In addition, we classify Neron-Severi lattices of real weak del Pezzo surfaces.
-These two classifications are related to root subsystems of E8. \ The \Mdef{Dynkin diagram} of a root system $R$ is defined as the incidence diagram of a root base $B\subset R$ and is independent on the choice of root base.
-In this article, the label of an edge in a Dynkin diagrams is $1$ if the edge is not a self-loop and all vertices in our Dynkin diagrams admit a self-loop labelled $-2$.
-Thus we can ignore the labelings and self-loops so that the Dynkin diagrams in this text will be isomorphic to either the empty graph $A_0$ or one of the following graphs with $\ell$ vertices: \\ \Mfig{2}{14}{dynkin}
+The \df{Dynkin diagram} of a root system $R$ is defined as the incidence diagram of a root base $B\subset R$ (see \DEF{attr}) and is independent of the choice of root base.
+In this article, the label of an edge in a Dynkin diagram is $1$ if the edge is not a self-loop and all vertices in our Dynkin diagrams admit a self-loop labeled $-2$.
+Thus we can ignore the labelings and self-loops so that the Dynkin diagrams in this text will be isomorphic to either the empty graph $A_0$ or one of the Dynkin graphs $A_\ell$, $D_\ell$ or $E_\ell$ with $\ell$ vertices.

-Root systems $R$ and $R'$ are isomorphic \Miff there exists an isomorphism $\Mrow{\varphi}{(V,\cdot)}{(V,\cdot)}$ \Mst $\varphi(R)=R'$.
+Root systems $R$ and $R'$ are isomorphic \Iff there exists an isomorphism $\varphi\c (V,\cdot)\to (V,\cdot)$ \st $\varphi(R)=R'$.
 In \citep[Definition 8.5]{hab1} the notion of isomorphism is slightly weaker, but equivalent in the setting of this paper.
 The Dynkin diagram of a root system determines uniquely its isomorphism class.

-A \Mdef{root subsystem} is a subset $S\subset R$ that forms root system in the vector space spanned by $S$.
-Two root subsystems $(S,R)$ and $(S',R')$ are isomorphic \Miff there exists an isomorphism of root systems $\Mrow{\varphi}{R}{R'}$ \Mst $\varphi(S)=S'$.
+A \df{root subsystem} is a subset $S\subset R$ that forms root system in the vector space spanned by $S$.
+Two root subsystems $(S,R)$ and $(S',R')$ are isomorphic \Iff there exists an isomorphism of root systems $\varphi\c R\to R'$ \st $\varphi(S)=S'$.
 The Dynkin diagram of a root subsystem does in general {\it not} uniquely determine its isomorphism class.